 Usually, at 6-7 months or in the earliest case around 4 months the first infant teeth start to erupt, in the lower central incisors, followed closely by the upper central incisors.
 Although 20 milk teeth usually appear by age 3, the pace and order of their eruption differ.

 The first permanent tooth is normally one of the four six-year-molars-so named on the grounds that they show up around age 6.
 Molars are vital on the grounds that they help shape the lower portion of the kid’s face and also influence the position of the other permanent teeth.

 A word of caution: The 6-year permanent molars are often confused as milk teeth & most often it has been neglected.
 Permanent second molars usually appear around age 12.

 At a time, teeth of kids will have a complete set of permanent teeth except for the wisdom teeth or third molars which usually appear between age 17 and 25.
 Special attention should be paid to your kids teeth during the teen years, as it is during these years that most decay occurs.

 FREQUENTLY ASKED QUESTION

-What is the right time to start caring for my child’s teeth?
+1. What is the right time to start caring for my children’s teeth?

 Good dental health is established early in life.
 So, you can begin oral care soon after the baby’s birth.
 Gums should be cleaned after each feeding.
 Start brushing your child’s teeth as soon as they appear, using a super soft toothbrush.

-When should I take my child to dentist consultation?
+2. When should I take my child to the dentist consultation?

 Yes, when babies first teeth are erupting they often have sore and tender gums.
 The pain usually can be soothed by gently rubbing the baby’s gums with a clean finger, a small, cool spoon or a wet gauze.
 Teething does not cause a fever or diarrhea.
 However, this problem needs to be noticed as a separate medical concern.